Main | Odds

-Cheltenham betting markets are extremely wide-open and large fields are a regular occurrence at the festival.
+Cheltenham betting markets are extremely wide-open and large fields are a regular occurrence at the Festival.
 This makes it ideal for each-way backers.
-Each Way betting allows your selection to finish 2nd, 3rd, 4th and occasionally 5th in order to secure a return.
+Each-way betting allows your selection to finish 2nd, 3rd, 4th and occasionally 5th in order to secure a return.
 The bigger the price of the horse, the greater the returns and more of an attractive each-way prospect it becomes.

-There are very few odds-on favourites at the Cheltenham Festival and this enables punters to potentially land big priced multiple bets throughout the four days.
+There are very few odds-on favourites at the Festival and this enables punters to potentially land big priced multiple bets throughout the four days.

 All online bookmakers have their markets priced up months in advance and these odds will shift once a number of preparation races have been completed or a key participant at the top of the market is withdrawn by its trainer.

 Here at BettingTop10, we always advise UK bettors to shop around as, during the build up to the Cheltenham Festival 2019, many of the top bookmakers are looking to attract new customers.
 As a result, some horses which may ordinarily be priced at 3/1, could be boosted to 10/1 for all new sign-ups.
 There are also a range of free bets available across the four days.

 Day One – Champion Day